Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons: Abstract

 \section{Abstract}

-It is shown that, if the hypercharge obtains a flat superhorizon spectrum of perturbations from inflation it can generate both the observed curvature perturbation; accounting for structure formation, and a sizable primordial magnetic field; capable of explaining galactic magnetism.
-The mechanism employs the recent vector curvaton idea for the Z-boson field after the electroweak~transition.
+In the context of hybrid inflation at the scale of grand unification, it is shown that, if (some of) the gauge bosons of the unbroken grand unified group obtain a flat superhorizon spectrum of perturbations from inflation they can affect or even generate the observed curvature perturbation and simultaneously produce a sizable primordial magnetic field capable of explaining galactic magnetism.
+The mechanism employs the vector curvaton idea for a supermassive grand unified gauge boson after the breaking of grand unification.

 Observations provide strong evidence that the Universe underwent a phase of inflation in its early history.
-One of the most important consequences of inflation is the generation of the curvature perturbation, which is necessary for structure formation and is observed through the CMB anisotropy \cite{book}.
+One of the most important consequences of inflation is the generation of the curvature perturbation $\zeta$, which is necessary for structure formation and is observed through the CMB anisotropy \cite{book}.
 Quantum fluctuations of suitable fields give rise to a flat superhorizon spectrum of perturbations through the process of particle production \cite{hawking}.
 Under certain circumstances these perturbations can create the curvature perturbation of the Universe.
-So far only scalar fields have been employed for this task.
-In recent works, however, it has been shown that Abelian gauge fields can also work \cite{vecurv,sugravec,rvec}.
-Indeed, in Ref.~\cite{vecurv} it was shown that, if a vector field obtains a flat superhorizon spectrum of perturbations during inflation, it can act as a curvaton field \cite{curv} provided, at some point after inflation, its mass-square becomes positive and bigger than the Hubble scale.
-In this case the vector field condensate oscillates coherently, behaving as pressureless {\em isotropic} matter \cite{vecurv}.
-Thus, it can dominate the radiation background without introducing significant anisotropy, imposing thereby its own curvature perturbation according to the curvaton mechanism \cite{curv}.
-In Ref.~\cite{sugravec} the mechanism was shown to work when the phase transition, which renders the vector field massive occurs near electroweak unification.
-Hence, it is intriguing to explore whether the massive gauge fields of the standard model can play the role of vector curvaton.
+Until recently, only scalar fields have been employed for this task.
+In recent works, however, it has been shown that vector fields can also affect (by producing statistical anisotropy) or even generate $\zeta$ \cite{vecurv,yokosoda,stanis,fnlanis,anisinf,varkin}.
+The first such suggestion was made in the pioneering Ref.~\cite{vecurv}, where it was shown that, if an Abelian vector boson field obtains a flat superhorizon spectrum of perturbations during inflation, it can act as a curvaton field \cite{curv} provided, after inflation, its mass-squared becomes positive and bigger than the Hubble scale.
+In this case, the vector field oscillates coherently, behaving as pressureless {\em isotropic} matter \cite{vecurv}.
+Thus, it can dominate the radiation background without introducing significant anisotropic stress, contributing thereby its own curvature perturbation according to the curvaton mechanism~\cite{curv}.